circuitdao/docs/docs/technical-manual/governance.md

 An announce veto operation is performed from a veto coin to veto the bill of a proposal coin.
 The veto succeeds if the amount of the veto coin is greater than the amount of the proposal coin.
 For details on the required coin spends see the [Veto section](#veto) as both operations must be performed in parallel.

 Note that it is possible to perform the announce veto operation not only from governance coins in veto mode, but also from those in proposal mode.
-This prevents outcomes to governance votes that do not reflect the view of all CRT holders due to CRT tokens being tied up in an existing proposal.
+This prevents outcomes of governance votes that do not reflect the view of all CRT holders due to CRT tokens being tied up in an existing proposal.
 In a worst case scenario this could be exploited by an attacker, by creating innocuous proposals only to then try to push through a nefarious proposal when a large amount of CRT is tied up in support of the innocuous proposals.

 When an announce veto operation is performed on a proposal coin, the proposal periods of the bill are updated.
 Since proposal periods are measured relative to the timestamp of the last spend of the proposal coin, both Veto Period and Implementation Delay must be reduced to account for the time that has passed since the previous spend of the proposal coin.
 Note that it is the spender's responsibility to choose the reduction as large as permitted to avoid unnecessarily extending veto period or implementation delay.